 #4 – Free Content Leads To Income

-While in essence it sounds counter-productive, the more free information you supply readers within your blog content, the more chance you have of these people becoming paying customers at some point.
-If they trust you, believe you are an authority on your chosen subject, and you’ve provided them with free useful information or a solution to a problem, there’s every chance that visitor will think of your business when they decide to buy whatever it is you’re offering.
+While in essence, it sounds counter-productive, the more free information you supply readers within your blog content, the more chance you have of these people becoming paying customers at some point.
+If they trust you, believe you are an authority on your chosen subject, and you’ve provided them with free useful information or a solution to a problem, there’s every chance that visitors will think of your business when they decide to buy whatever it’s you’re offering.

 #5 – A Blog Creates An Internal Linking Profile